sacrevert/frescaloNeighbourhoods/README.md

 ## Update 2022/03/30
 The Oxon file is a weights file for the Watsonian county of Oxfordshire, created at the 2 km rather than 10 km resolution for more local analyses.
 This used the UKCEH Land Cover Map 2020 (25 m resolution), combined with information on calcareous bedrock only.

+## Update 2022/06/29
+The IDF file is a weights file for the Ile-de-France region of France (including Paris), created at the commune level.
+Current similarity measures are based on the  Corine Land Cover Map 2018 (100 m resolution) and distance only.
+Note also that this version contains neighbourhoods of 50 communes.

 ## More info
 Please contact Dr Oli Pescott (https://www.ceh.ac.uk/staff/oliver-pescott) for more information.